abhimanyukumar94/Automating-VM-Provisioning/README.md

 2. For each machine, it will ask for the number of VMs to be spawned
 3. It will then ask for the specifications of the VM to be spawned, e.g. Ram, Storage, OS, etc.
 4. The script will then call Ansible Playbook <code>main.yml</code> to spawn and start the VM

+__Note:__ The script assumes that the user has already downloaded the VM image on the remote machines, the directory location of which it will ask.